 OUR FARM: The award-winning Food Farm is a 360 acre diversified farm specializing in certified organic vegetables in Wrenshall, MN, 30 minutes south of downtown Duluth.
-Approximately 2/3 of our 13 acres of vegetable production goes to our CSA operation, but the farm also has a strong wholesale component, selling vegetables to the Whole Foods Co-op, Duluth Grill, Chester Creek Café, and a number of other outlets.
+Approximately 2/3 of our 15 acres of vegetable production goes to our CSA operation, but the farm also has a strong wholesale component, selling vegetables to the Whole Foods Co-op, Duluth Grill, Chester Creek Café, and a number of other outlets.
 In addition to vegetables, we raise laying hens to provide eggs for the CSA and small grains for Vikre Distillery.
 The Food Farm has also been a pioneer in the winter storage market, delivering storage vegetables through April from an innovative modern root cellar.

 THE FARMERS: The farm is operated by Janaki, John, and Jane Fisher-Merritt, and Dave Hanlon, who were recognized in 2010 as Farmer of the Year at the Organic Farming Conference in LaCrosse.
 Jane and John started growing organic vegetables in 1973, became Certified Organic in 1990, and started the first Community Supported Agriculture (CSA) operation in the Duluth area in 1994.
 In 2010, Jane and John sold the farm to their son Janaki and his wife Annie Dugan, who also host the Free Range Film Festival in their barn each summer.
 The farm has continued to grow under their direction, and with the addition of new land and expanded winter storage space the farm is set to continue doing its part to meet the growing demand for healthy local vegetables.
 Janaki and Annie are raising a third generation to the farm with their young sons, Truman and Ellis.

 EMPLOYMENT DETAILS: Our employment opportunities are especially beneficial for, but not limited to, someone exploring or pursuing vegetable farming as a career.
 Our years of experience, variety of agricultural activities, volume of production and diversity of products makes Food Farm employment a unique learning experience.